1. Academic Validation

 Abstract

 CCL25/TECK and CCL28/MEC are CC Chemokines primarily expressed in thymic dendritic cells and mucosal epithelial cells.
 The cognate receptors of CCL25 and CCL28, CCR9 and CCR10, respectively, are mainly expressed on T and B lymphocytes.
 In human, mouse and pig, CCL25 and CCL28 play a key role in the segregation and the compartmentalization of the mucosal immune system through recruitment of immune cells to specific locations.
 However, little is known about their role in the ontogeny of the mucosal immune system during fetal development.
 In the present paper, we report the cloning and the Sequencing of ovine CCL25, CCL28, CCR9 and CCR10 and the subsequent assessment of their mRNA expression by q-polymerase chain reaction in several tissues, including thymus, gut-associated lymphoid tissue and mammary gland, from young and adult sheep and in the fetal lamb during the development of the immune system.
 CCL25 mRNA was highly expressed in thymus and gut while CCL28 mRNA was more expressed in large intestine, trachea, tonsils and mammary gland, especially at the end of gestation.
-These results are consistent with observations in other species suggesting similar roles for these chemokines in sheep.
+These results are consistent with observations in Other species suggesting similar roles for these chemokines in sheep.
 In fetuses, mRNA of CCL25, CCL28 and their receptors are expressed early in the thymus and mucosal tissues, including the small intestine and the nasal mucosa.
 Furthermore, their expression increased towards the end of gestation.
 Consequently, we hypothesize that CCL25 and CCL28 play an important role in the lymphocyte colonization of fetal tissues, enabling the development of a functional immune system.

 Figures